sematext/docs/docs/synthetics/ci-cd-integration.md

 ### Github Actions

-**Create API Token Secret**
+**Create API Key Secret**

-Create a secret from the Repository Settings, for Sematext API Token.
+Create a secret from the Repository Settings, for Sematext API Key.

 <img
   class="content-modal-image"